lmntix/kanaka/scenarios/01_organization_onboarding.md

 -- Check organization is fully set up
 SELECT
     o.organization_name,
-    COUNT(DISTINCT oat.org_account_type_id) as account_types_configured,
     COUNT(DISTINCT a.accounts_id) as accounts_created,
+    COUNT(DISTINCT CASE WHEN a.account_type = 'ASSET' THEN 1 END) as asset_accounts,
+    COUNT(DISTINCT CASE WHEN a.account_type = 'LIABILITY' THEN 1 END) as liability_accounts,
+    COUNT(DISTINCT CASE WHEN a.account_type = 'INCOME' THEN 1 END) as income_accounts,
+    COUNT(DISTINCT CASE WHEN a.account_type = 'EXPENSE' THEN 1 END) as expense_accounts,
     COUNT(DISTINCT vs.sequence_id) as voucher_sequences,
     COUNT(DISTINCT ans.sequence_id) as account_sequences
 FROM organizations o
-LEFT JOIN org_account_types oat ON o.organization_id = oat.organization_id
 LEFT JOIN accounts a ON o.organization_id = a.organization_id
 LEFT JOIN voucher_sequences vs ON o.organization_id = vs.organization_id
 LEFT JOIN account_number_sequences ans ON o.organization_id = ans.organization_id
 WHERE o.organization_id = 123
 GROUP BY o.organization_id, o.organization_name;

+-- Should show: accounts_created: 8+, asset_accounts: 3+, liability_accounts: 3+,
--- Should show: account_types: 5+, accounts: 5+, voucher_sequences: 4+, account_sequences: 3+
+-- income_accounts: 2+, expense_accounts: 2+, voucher_sequences: 4+, account_sequences: 3+
 ```

 ## Key Takeaway

-**Organization onboarding is split**:
+**Organization onboarding is simplified**:
-- **System Setup (Backend)**: All foundational data structures
+- **System Setup (Backend)**: Direct creation of organization-specific accounts with custom GL codes
 - **Business Configuration (Admin)**: Customization and daily operations

-Once your backend completes the automatic setup, the organization admin can immediately start using the system for their cooperative banking operations.
+The simplified approach creates organization-specific accounts directly in the accounts table with custom GL codes, eliminating the need for complex mapping tables while ensuring complete data isolation and flexibility for each organization.